To Owned

 Let’s Build Something

-of the stack buffer.
-We allocate and copy all the items from the new buffer, then return the slice.
+We then allocate and copy from our items on the stack to a newly allocated buffer and return the slice.
 This ensures ownership is transferred to the caller when the scope ends.
 This also means the caller is responsible for

 if (self.allocator.alloc(T, items.len)) |slice_Ts| {